emberjs/guides/source/testing/unit-testing-basics.md

 ### Testing Computed Properties

-Let's start by creating an service that has a `computedFoo` computed property based on a `foo` property.
+Let's start by creating a service that has a `computedFoo` computed property based on a `foo` property.

 ```app/services/some-thing.js